Azeezdot123/azeezdot123/README.md

-- 🔭 I’m currently working on a open source Django project name Devconnect.
+- 🔭 I’m currently working on a open source Django project name Mumble API.
-- 🌱 I’m currently learning django
+- 🌱 I’m currently learning GoLang
 - 👯 I’m looking to collaborate on any python and django open source project
 - 🤔 I’m looking for help with Internship
 - 💬 Ask me to work with you (I am availble to write and code)